Ultraforce: Black September

 Marvel's superhero Black Knight arrived in the Ultraverse and met with Prototype and Prime.
 He participated in the battle against some 'angels' created by Metabio Corporation and that was freed accidentally by the ultra Siren, who joined the team too.
 The 'angels' did not have an effect on Ghoul, because he had a decaying body, so he could defeat them.
 Topaz fought the sorceress Mantra for the possession of the sword of Fangs that used to belong to Topaz's people, but were interrupted by the villain Hybrid who sent Ultraforce in a quest in Egypt.
 Hybrid was killed and Topaz and Mantra make peace Later, when Black Knight was searching for clues about Loki's presence in New York, he found his lover Sersi, but she was possessed by the Ego Infinity gem and attacked him and Topaz.

-Then, the Ultraforce battled the Asgardian God Loki that was searching for the Infinity Gems in the Ultraverse.
+Then, the Ultraforce battled the Asgardian god named Loki that was searching for the infinity gems in the Ultraverse.
 Loki sends the heroes in different directions with illusions.
 They found the infinity gems and with the help of Sersi, returned to Earth.
-After this, the Ultraforce heroes were fooled by Loki in fighting the Avengers in a competition between Loki and the Grandmaster for the Infinity Gems.
+After this, the Ultraforce heroes were fooled by Loki in fighting the Avengers in a competition between Loki and the Grandmaster for the infinity gems.
 Loki won the competition and received all the gems, but he soon lost the gems to the entity Nemesis when the seven gems reunited.
 Both teams (Avengers and Ultraforce) fought Nemesis in an altered reality that combined both universes.
 The slaying of Nemesis by the Black Knight caused a reality-changed event that transformed the Ultraverse, erasing Hardcase and Contrary from existence and from the memories of their former teammates, and replacing Prototype (Jimmy Ruiz) with his predecessor in the Prototype armor, Bob Campbell.